aonoa68/cultural-dynamics-gan/paper.md

 - Linear: monotonic increase toward λ = 1
 - Logistic: sigmoidal transition with adjustable sharpness
 - Delayed: an initial plateau followed by a rapid transition

-These schedules enable controlled experiments on how the timing of structural constraints influences learning dynamics.

 ## Loss formulation